 Let's take a look at the relationship between your habits and your beliefs, and hence the importance of changing beliefs to changing habits.
 Your thoughts, perceptions, actions and reactions are generally coloured by your core beliefs.
 When you have a certain belief about yourself or someone else or some area of life, what you feel, what you think, what you say and do are all expressed in accordance with those beliefs, whether you realise it or not.

 And since the thoughts and actions that are born of your beliefs are constantly repeated, so it is that your habits are a function of what you believe.
-Ultimately, you are what you believe you are and so to know who you are at the level of your personality, you must identify your core beliefs, and perhaps more importantly your limiting beliefs (also linked at the end of this article).
-You cannot expect to permanently change habits that are negative into positive ones if their underlying beliefs remains negative.
+Ultimately, you are what you believe you are and so to know who you are at the level of your personality, you must identify your core beliefs and perhaps, more importantly, your limiting beliefs.
+You cannot expect to permanently change negative habits into positive ones if their underlying beliefs remains negative.
 Changing habits and beliefs, therefore, go hand-in-hand.

 Once your habits are firmly in place, they serve to reaffirm your beliefs such that it may become difficult to distinguish the parent from the child.
 Most people find it challenging to permanently change habits that are unwanted because they try to adopt a new habit without dealing with the underlying negative belief and more often than not, they find themselves reverting to their old habits.

 In so doing, they lose weeks and even months or years of concerted effort and usually become discouraged and quit their attempts to change habits that are negative, not realising that the underlying negative belief is the source of their failed attempt, not their lack of will or desire.